StemVibrations/STEM/docs/boundary_conditions.rst

 - Keep boundary condition names unique.
 - When assigning boundary conditions, by geometry IDs, visualise the geometry to avoid mis-assignments.
 - Place absorbing boundaries sufficiently far from sources to avoid spurious reflections.
-- Use absorbing absorbing boundaries conditions to mitigate spurious reflections.
+- Use absorbing boundaries conditions to mitigate spurious reflections.